You are here: MBA & Master » Mannheim Master of Applied Data Science & Measurement » Admissions

 Please note the current fee installment plan.
-10 equal installments of EUR 1,700 (one thousand, seven hundred), due on the following dates:
+10 equal installments of EUR 2,250 (two thousand, two hundred and fifty), due on the following dates:

-Contact Olga Gotsulyak for an application for the 2021 intake.
+Contact Manon Jana Pfeifer for an application for the 2021 intake.

 Depending on which track you apply for, you need to take part in the Statistical Placement Test (SPT) or the Data Preparation Test (DPT), or both.
 The required results vary between the tracks.